pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 * Since this takes a long time, `sample-dwi-epi.nii.gz` is also available to be copied from the `Other` directory into your `Diffusion_b3000` directory.

-* If this is the first case that you are doing in a data set, and for this tutorial we can pretend that it is, you should check the glyphs of the case’s DTI because sometimes they are incorrect, which will lead to the tractography being incorrect as well.
+* If this is the first case that you are doing in a data set, and for this tutorial we can pretend that it is, you should check the glyphs of the case's DTI because sometimes they are incorrect, which will lead to the tractography being incorrect as well.

 * Even if you know little about how the glyphs should look there is an easy trick that is generally good enough when making this determination.
 This involves looking at the corpus callosum, which is the most major white matter bundle connecting the two hemispheres.